 Adam Lessler is a Principal at Canepa Healthcare.
 Prior to joining Canepa Healthcare, Adam was an engagement manager at McKinsey & Company, where he served clients across the health care value chain, with a focus on provider growth and M&A/partnership strategy.
 Previously, Adam completed his internship in emergency medicine at the Hospital of the University of Pennsylvania and worked as an analyst in the Investment Banking Division at Goldman Sachs and as a research assistant in Harvard Medical School’s Department of Health Care Policy.

-Adam serves as a board observer at bioTheranostics and Magnolia Medical Technologies.
+Adam serves as a board observer at bioTheranostics, Magnolia Medical Technologies, and Sonde Health.

 Adam has a B.A. in economics from Amherst College, an M.B.A. from the Wharton School of the University of Pennsylvania, and an M.D. from the Perelman School of Medicine at the University of Pennsylvania.

-Neither Canepa Healthcare, LLC nor Canepa Advanced Healthcare Fund, L.P have any job or internship openings at this time.
-Neither organization posts open positions through online listings.
+Neither Canepa Healthcare, LLC nor any organization affiliated with Canepa Healthcare, LLC have any job or internship openings at this time.
+Canepa Healthcare and its affiliated organizations do not post open positions through online listings.